 How long does the transfer from Valencia Airport take?

 By taxi or transfer: 15 to 20 minutes off-peak, 25 to 30 minutes in rush hours (08:30 to 09:30 in and 17:00 to 19:00 out).
-By metro: 22 to 24 minutes to the two central stations, plus walking time from the station to your accommodation.
+By metro: about 20 to 25 minutes to the two central stations, plus walking time from the station to your accommodation.
 The metro is the most predictable journey time as it is unaffected by road traffic; the taxi is the fastest off-peak option.

 Is Valencia Airport open 24 hours?

-The airport itself operates between 04:30 and 01:00 daily, with passenger services aligned to flight schedules.
-The metro runs from 05:25 to 23:00 — there is no overnight metro service.
-After 23:00 and before 05:25, the only options are taxi or pre-booked transfer.
-Night-rate taxis from the airport rank cost €30 to €35 to central addresses.
+The airport itself operates from the early morning to around 01:00 daily, with passenger services aligned to flight schedules.
+The metro runs from roughly 05.30 to 22.30 — there is no overnight metro service.
+After the last train and before the first, the only options are a taxi or a pre-booked transfer.
+Night-tariff taxis from the airport rank cost roughly €30 to €35 to central addresses including the supplement.

 Cookie Settings